 SOCI 210 Latinxs in the United States

-SOCI 222/GLST 222 The World on the Move: Migration in a Global Era

 SOCI 288 Immigration in the United States

 Spanish:

 SPAN 101 Elementary Spanish I

 SPAN 102 Elementary Spanish II

 SPAN 201 Intermediate Spanish I

 SPAN 202 Intermediate Spanish II

 MINOR IN MEDIA, CULTURE, AND SOCIETY (MCS) (5 COURSES)

 Sponsored by the Communication, Media, & Performance, and the Sociology & Criminology departments, this interdisciplinary minor offers students the opportunity to explore the intimate connection between media platforms and institutions on the one hand, and society and culture on the other.
 The minor requires that students take a minimum of four (4) courses outside of their major subject area.
 Only one (1) course may be taken within the student's major subject area.
 Courses in the minor may also be used to fulfill general education requirements.
 To complete the course residency requirement for a minor, a minimum of three (3) course-credits (12 semester hours) in the minor must be taken at Framingham State University.

 The minor requires five (5) courses as follows:

 Two (2) Required Courses: